 This book is, of course, adorable in every way.
 The dorky bear with his friends in various stages being excitable, exuberant, worried, forgetful, depressed, busy, or superior are delightful and a neat way to keep a child entertained.

-But clearly the best version of this book is the Latin version by Alexander Lenard (or at home: Lénárd Sándor).
+But clearly the best version of this book is the Latin version by Alexander Lenard (or at home: Lénárd Sándor), and that’s the one with the four-star rating.
 It follows the patterns and phrases of classical Latin to very comedic effect, and is probably best given to students in or past their fifth year of Latin.